fluid-project/infusion/src/webapp/components/uploader/ReadMe.txt

 PROGRESSIVE ENHANCEMENT:

-As of Infusion 1.3, the Uploader will automatically deliver the best version of the component possible, based on the features supported by a user's browser.
+As of Infusion 1.3, the Uploader automatically delivers the best version of the component possible, based on the features supported by a user's browser.
 There are three flavours of the
 Uploader: